wasmerio/wasmer-python/README.md

 ## Example

-There is a toy program in `examples/simple.rs`, written in Rust (or any other language that compiles to Wasm):
+There is a toy program in `examples/simple.rs`, written in Rust (or any other language that compiles to WebAssembly):

 ```rust
 #[no_mangle]